Radio network

 Is it really worth it—and what is a “repeater”?

-Well, let’s set aside the radio cost of R 1,630,- for now.
-You basically have a network of fellow residents and security companies to come to your aid, or to prevent crime and make our neighbourhood safe, a cost of approximately R80 per month if you convert the annual cost to a monthly amount.
+Well, let’s set aside the radio cost of R 2,100,- for now.
+You basically have a network of fellow residents and security companies to come to your aid, or to prevent crime and make our neighbourhood safe.
+The yearly costs are approximately R 80 per month.

 A repeater is a device that is placed at a high location (on a tower in Kruin Park) and collects the signals from all radios and retransmits or 'repeats' it to all the other radios on the network.
 Our repeater is provided on a rental basis from Interactive Security Services.